Enhancing Federated Class-Incremental Learning via Spatial-Temporal Statistics Aggregation: Method

 Through our Spatial-Temporal Statistics Aggregation, we can obtain the feature statistics required for ridge regression on all data at any stage.
 Finally, the global model at the end of each stage $t$ is $\theta_t=\{F,R,\boldsymbol{W}_t\}$.

-\textbf{Discussion.} Built on the widely observed finding that the feature extractor trained in the first stage has a certain level of generalizability to new classes \cite{revisiting, cl_survey2, acil, ranpac, fecam, ease}, our \methodshort{} extends online least squares \cite{filter, robot, acil, ranpac} to the FCIL scenario by providing a unified way to aggregate feature statistics across both temporal and spatial dimensions.
+\textbf{Discussion.} The rationale for STSA lies in the fact that the feature extractor is typically task-agnostic \cite{revisiting, cl_survey2, acil, ranpac, fecam, ease}.
+It learns to recognize "visual primitives", such as edges, textures.
+For example, an extractor that learns "wheels" and "metal frames" from the "car" class can combine these "primitives" to build a strong representation for a newly introduced "bicycle" class.
+Consequently, the incremental learning simplifies from re-optimizing the entire feature space to learning a new decision boundary within an already expressive feature space.
+Built on this, our \methodshort{} extends online least squares \cite{filter, robot, acil, ranpac, guanstatistics} to the FCIL scenario by providing a unified way to aggregate feature statistics across both temporal and spatial dimensions.
 In any scenario with restricted access to the complete dataset, the required statistics for ridge regression on the full dataset can be effectively obtained through our aggregation scheme.